joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Added ellipsoid tool.
   Added first cut of text replace to script editor Added first cut of U Bracket tool
-  Added new csg operation "Extract" creates two group.
+  Added new csg operation "Extract" creates two groups.
 One containing the difference between two objects and the other the "Intersection"

   dropabove, dropbelow, dropfront, dropback, dropleft, dropright added to limpet Added sgn(), MoveBackTo() MoveFrontTo() and Cenflo() to standard limpet lib Solid bounds functions Left(),Right(),Top(),Bottom(),Front(),Back() Added clean solid statement to limpet
+  Added a "script dirty" maker to the script editor view

 Fixed
   The number of vertices and faces shown for the selected object didn't update automatically when the object was subdivided